 VMS is used in applications requiring several cameras to be monitored at the same time.
 IP-based video surveillance systems were adopted prior to the development of the VMS software.
 In an IP (network video) system, cameras are connected to the standard computer Ethernet network such as LAN, WAN, or the internet.
 The video is stored on a central computer server/PC or network-attached storage (NAS) unit.
 Therefore, a VMS is required to access and handle the videos.
 The VMS software can be installed on a separate PC or on the same PC.
 As today’s cameras feature inbuilt VMS software, users only need smartphone/tablet apps to view live and recorded videos.

 Analog best video surveillance systems typically require a combination of analog cameras, monitors, DVRs, routers/firewalls, modems, internet access, remotely accessible PCs, and other devices.
 The camera captures the analog video signal and transfers it over the coaxial cable to the digital video recorder (DVR).
 The DVR converts the analog signal into a digital signal, compresses it, and then stores the signal on the hard drive or hard disk for later retrieval.
 The monitor is provided so that one can monitor the movements captured by the camera.

 Analog Camera Components

-IP video surveillance systems are digitized versions of analog best video surveillance systems; they can send and receive data over an IP network, such as LAN, RF, or Wi-Fi network.
+IP video surveillance tools are digitized versions of analog video surveillance systems; they can send and receive data over an IP network, such as LAN, RF, or Wi-Fi network.
 Over the past few years, the trend of converting analog systems into digital systems has increased.

 IP Surveillance Camera - Block Diagram